iotaledger/documentation-platform/docs/iri/0.1/how-to-guides/download-the-iri-on-linux.md

     $ git checkout ${TAG}
     $ mvn clean package
     ```
-    The IRI Java file will be built in a directory called `target`.
+    The IRI Java file is built in a directory called `target`.

 ## Next steps